nf-core/website/markdown/usage/troubleshooting.md

 If you still have an issue with running the pipeline then feel free to contact us via the [Slack](https://nf-co.re/join/slack) channel or by opening an issue in the respective pipeline repository on GitHub asking for help.

-If you have problems that are directly related to Nextflow and not our pipelines or the nf-core framework [tools](https://github.com/nf-core/tools) then check out the [Nextflow gitter channel](https://gitter.im/nextflow-io/nextflow) or the [google group](https://groups.google.com/forum/#!forum/nextflow).
+If you have problems that are directly related to Nextflow and not our pipelines or the nf-core framework [tools](https://github.com/nf-core/tools) then check out the [discussion forum](https://github.com/nextflow-io/nextflow/discussions) on GitHub or the [Slack community chat](https://join.slack.com/t/nextflow/shared_invite/zt-11iwlxtw5-R6SNBpVksOJAx5sPOXNrZg).